The Shay: John Caygil

-John Caygill was a very important person among the people of Halifax.
-Certainly, John Caygill contributed to Halifax's lasting heritage – as well as building the Shay mansion, he contributed to the erection of two other landmarks in the town.
-The first of these was the building of houses on a piece of land known as the Square, of which construction was finished around 1758.
-Designed by John Carr of York, they were grand buildings and some even became offices.
-In 1923 the Halifax Corporation purchased the land and the buildings were demolished in 1959.
+John Caygill financed the construction of the Shay mansion and two other landmarks in Halifax.
+The first of these was the building of houses on a piece of land known as the Square.
+Construction was finished around 1758.
+Designed by John Carr of York.
+In 1923, the Halifax Corporation purchased the land and the buildings were demolished in 1959.

-John Caygill's second big achievement was in providing the land and a sum of £840 for the construction of the Piece Hall – a monument which still stands today as a tourist attraction.
+Caygill provided the land and £840 for the construction of the Piece Hall, a monument which still stands today as a tourist attraction.